ARCLab-MIT/STORM-AI-devkit-2025/docs/dataset.md

 * Be mindful of dataset units and representations!
 * You may access additional GOES, OMNI2, CHAMP, GRACE, and SWARM data through NOAA, NASA, and ESA online if you wish to supplement the provided warm-up data while training your algorithms.

+### Instructions for Dataset Download

+Dropbox may not support direct downloading of the entire Phase 1 dataset at once.
+Instead, open the Phase 1 dataset folder, where you’ll find several subfolders—such as omni2, goes, and density—available for individual download.
+Note that the goes folder is larger and contains multiple subfolders, each of which can also be downloaded separately.

 ### Warmup Dataset

 The <a href="https://www.dropbox.com/scl/fo/nz1j92xpr6eet3fa5mx5i/ADMYs2zfr3dvxJ-FFd5dmM8?rlkey=tem27v1d2raf2nnlcq6cd49ev&st=sty6ggo3&dl=0)">warm-up dataset</a> was released to participants on November 15, 2024.